g-amador/Curriculum-Vitae-Overleaf/README.md

 - You may not claim authorship of this repository or its original template design.
 - If you extend, adapt, or build upon this template, I would genuinely appreciate hearing about it — it’s always great to see how others improve and reuse the work.

-For full legal details, please refer to the **LICENSE** file included with the project.
+For full legal details, please refer to the **[LICENSE.txt](https://github.com/g-amador/Curriculum-Vitae-Overleaf/blob/Overleaf-CV/LICENSE)** file included with the project.

 If you have questions, suggestions, or want to share your work, feel free to reach out: